-The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP") requires Management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
+The preparation of financial statements in conformity with accounting principles generally accepted in the United States of America ("GAAP") requires Management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 The Company evaluates these estimates and assumptions on an on-going basis using historical experience and other factors, including the current economic environment.
 We adjust such estimates and assumptions when facts and circumstances dictate.
 Certain critical accounting policies affect the more significant estimates and assumptions used in the preparation of the consolidated financial statements.